skellis46/slipbox/practice of somatic movement education and therapy.md

 - This is an 'edge-case' for me really.
 I've included it as a note because it's really a primary source -- an organisation busy with the business of somatic practices.
 - there are lots of big words in the ways in which somatics help people
 - do I doubt that it does these things?
 What are my doubts based on?
+- perhaps the critical question is about mechanisms for these changes.
+That is, **how** does somatic movement education function and what evidence is there for this?
 - there is certainly a lack of precision in the language, as if there is a sense of obfuscation

 ---